|

 22% of the variance in brain weight in C57BL/6J, with body weight becoming

 significant only after being corrected with respect to sex and age.
+A regression analysis in the inbred wild strains demonstrated an

 age-effect similar to that found in the standard inbred strains, ~0.1 mg per